Did you know Comfort Home Care can help your loved one while living in an independent or assisted living community?

 A senior’s ability to manage these key life tasks represents their ability to live independently.
 Difficulties with ADLs, whether one or many, will determine how much supervision or hands-on care an individual’s needs.

 Problems with ADLs usually indicate a decline in physical health and/or cognitive health.
-Recognizing a decline will help the senior and their caregiver compensate for or overcome these difficulties.
+Recognizing a decline will help the senior compensate for or overcome these difficulties.

-Share changes with your doctor and care team.
-This will help the team uncover the root cause of the change(s) and help device an accurate care plan.
+Share changes with your residents.
+This will help the team uncover the root cause of the change(s) and help devise an accurate care plan.

 Partnering with Comfort Home Care

-As an Assisted Living Community, you want to provide the best for your residents.
-The best facilities, the best amenities, the best activities, the best staff.
-You want your patients and their families to know they are safe, well cared for, and are having the best experiences.
-After all, if they are happy you run the risk of them leaving, which is a good thing.
+As an Assisted Living Community, you want to provide the best for your residents—the best facilities, amenities, activities, and staff.
+You want your patients and their families to know they are safe, well cared for, and having the best experiences.
+After all, if they are happy, you run the risk of them leaving, which is a good thing.

-But it can be difficult finding and funding the necessary staff to provide all the support to each of your residents who need assistance with the ADLs.
-This is where Comfort Home Care can help you.
-We have been assisting our clients with the ADLs since 1999 – privately in their homes as well in Assisted Living Facilities.
+However, it can be difficult to find and fund the necessary staff to support your residents who need assistance with ADLs.
+This is where Comfort Home Care can help.
+We have been assisting our clients with ADLs since 1999, both privately in their homes and in Assisted Living Facilities.

-When you partner with Comfort Home Care for additional elder care for your residents you are able to offer services and care your competition may not.
-And because the caregiver is an employee of Comfort Home Care, it could help you lower your employee costs.
+When you partner with Comfort Home Care for additional elder care for your residents, you can offer services and care your competition may not.
+Also, because the caregiver is an employee of Comfort Home Care, it could help you lower your employee costs.
 Ask us how we can customize a program for your specific needs.

 Do you or your senior need help with the ADLs?
 Take our free assessment or contact us today.